Line Dance History Australia

 In preparing for this project, Line Dance History Australia has come across many interesting articles and pics from different sources.
 However, it is the publication Country Goss' that has been our main source of information for this historical website.

-Now, rather than pick and choose what you might like or not like to read, we decided to publish each issue in its entirety and then supplement the Country Goss' editorials with additional news, photos, videos and stories that may not have been available to the publication at the time.
+But rather than pick and choose what you might like or not like to read, we decided to publish each issue in its entirety and then supplement the Country Goss' editorials (as you see here) with additional news, photos, videos and stories that may not have been available to the publication at the time.

-The size of Country Goss' fluctuated throughout its 6 year print run.
-Issue 1 was just four small A5 pages and issues 2, 3, 4, 5 & 6 were a larger A4 format with around 8 to 20 pages.
-In mid 1995 Country Goss' took on a more a professionally styled and compact look which served readers well for 2 more years.
-However, by November 1997 having outgrown itself, Country Goss' moved to a tabloid (newspaper) format with glossy full colour covers.
+The size of Country Goss' fluctuated throughout its 6-year print run.
+Issue #1 was just four small A5 pages and issues 2, 3, 4, 5 & 6 were a larger A4 format with around 8 to 20 pages.
+In mid 1995 Country Goss' took on a more a professionally styled and compact look (above) having generated huge interest from advertisers eager to tap into the burgeoning "bootscoot" market.
+This new look served readers well for 2 more years, however by November 1997 having outgrown itself, Country Goss' moved to a tabloid (newspaper) format with glossy full colour covers.

 The story behind Issue #1